 Steps to Follow to Prepare for a Weather Emergency

 - Use appliance thermometers in your refrigerator and freezer to help determine if food is safe during power outages.
 Refrigerator temperature should be 40° F or lower and the freezer should be 0° F or lower.

 - Freeze refrigerated items such as leftovers, fresh meat, and poultry that you may not need immediately-this helps keep them at a safe temperature longer.

-- Freeze containers of water for ice to help keep food cold in freezer, refrigerator, or coolers in case of power outage.
+- Freeze containers of water for ice to help keep food cold in the freezer, refrigerator, or coolers in case of a power outage.
 You can also use melted ice for drinking water.

 - Purchase or make ice cubes and freeze gel packs in advance.

 - Plan ahead and know where to purchase block ice and dry ice, just in case.